silam/TopTenOWASPTutorial/README.md

 DO NOT: Log sensitive data such as user's passwords.

 ## 10-Server-Side Request Forgery

+Server-side request forgery is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location.

+In a typical SSRF attack, the attacker might cause the server to make a connection to internal-only services within the organization's infrastructure.
+In other cases, they may be able to force the server to connect to arbitrary external systems.
+This could leak sensitive data, such as authorization credentials.

 DO: Validate and sanitize all user input before using it to make a request